 4. Sometimes, servers are expected to bus or help bus.
 Prepare tables and clean when customers have left and replace silverware, table cloths, and glasses with clean ones.

 5. Take accurate food and drink orders with an easy-to-use POS system.
 There's nothing worse than getting an order wrong.
 It's frustrating for the server, the customer, the owner, and the chef.
-For better accuracy when firing to the kitchen, we'd recommend using a handheld restaurant POS system.
+For better accuracy when firing to the kitchen, we'd recommend using a handheld mobile POS system.

 6. Be sure to always ask for ID if customers order alcoholic beverages and look underage.